Siddhesh-Agarwal/ProLeafic/README.md

 Activate the virtual environment by Executing:

     .\env\Scripts\activate

+### Dependancies

-and then, install all dependancies by running:
+Install all dependancies by running:

     pip install -r requirements.txt

+### Dataset

+The Dataset used for training the model is the [PlantVillage](https://www.kaggle.com/emmarex/plantdisease) dataset.
+Download it from the link and unzip it in the `./Scanner/` folder.

-**NOTE**: Run the Scanner/app.py and Filter/app.py files on ports 8501 and 8502 respectively.
+> **NOTE**: Run the Scanner/app.py and Filter/app.py files on ports 8501 and 8502 respectively.
 While the HTML pages should run on port 5501.